 Overton is largely language agnostic (with some caveats – see below) and documents are indexed, analyzed and made available for search regardless of the language or alphabet that they’re written in.

-To make browsing easier titles are translated into English in the web application and API:
+To make browsing easier, document titles (data in the title field) are translated into English in the web application and API.

 That said there are three main caveats.

 Quality of reference extraction when citing local policy sources